All My Children: 2013 revival

-Pine Valley primetime spin-off
+Aftermath primetime spin-offs

 On December 17, 2020, Variety reported a primetime revival of All My Children was in early development at ABC, under the executive production of Mark Consuelos and Kelly Ripa.
 Leo Richardson—who previously worked on British soap opera EastEnders—is also attached as executive producer and writer of the project.
 Per the report, the primetime revival would center around a "young journalist with a secret agenda comes to expose the dark and murderous history of a town named Pine Valley only to become entangled in a feud between the Kane and Santos families."
 In another report, Deadline Hollywood revealed the spinoff, Pine Valley was first proposed by Andrew Stern, who pitched the project to ABC via his deal with ABC Signature in 2019; he will serve as executive producer, alongside Consuelos, Richardson, Ripa and, Nixon's son, Robert Nixon.
 Deadline Hollywood further reported plans to invite former cast from the daytime incarnation to the spinoff, as well as potential appearances from Consuelos and Ripa themselves.

+On September 11th, 2024, A&E Networks announced that an All My Children holiday movie was in development for the Lifetime Network.